Lankyexchange Review (TheGlobalTradeFX24.com is a SCAM!)

 It has no backlinks, according to Semrush.

-7 of its pages are indexed on Google, including a Terms and Conditions document, a Signup and a Login pages, an About Us and a Contact us pages, the homepage, and a page titled Investment.
+Seven of its pages are indexed on Google, including a Terms and Conditions document, a Signup and a Login page, an About Us and a Contact Us page, the homepage, and a page titled Investment.

 To contact them, there is a contact form, live chat widget, and email address: support@lankyexchange.co.

-Apparently, this website used to be found at lankyexchange.co or lankyexchange.com, both domains are no longer online.
-(And we cannot find any evidence that they were online recently.)
+This website used to be found at lankyexchange.co or lankyexchange.com; both domains are no longer online.
+(We cannot find any evidence that they were online recently.)

 There’s also a WhatsApp number: +1 315-690-8959.
 (315 is a NY, USA area code.)